SizzleMyWizzle/LeanScan/README.md

 ## Limitations
 - Free API limits will apply.
-- Requires valid API keys for AbuseIPDB and VirusTotal, both of which can be obtained by simply vreating account.
+- Requires valid API keys for AbuseIPDB and VirusTotal, both of which can be obtained by simply creating an account.
 - Designed for small-to-medium batch processing.
 Large datasets may result in rate limits and API limits.

 ---